Malia Pyles: 2011–2021: Career beginnings, Baskets, and Batwoman

-In 2020, Pyles appeared as Parker Torres in Batwoman.
-In 2021, she appeared in the short films The Soot Man and Conjugal Revivification.
+In 2020, Pyles had a recurring guest-star role as Parker Torres in Batwoman.

-2022–present: Pretty Little Liars: Original Sin
+2022–present: Pretty Little Liars

 In 2022, Pyles gained international recognition when she began portraying Minnie "Mouse" Honrada, a 15-year-old high school student, in HBO Max's critically acclaimed drama series Pretty Little Liars: Original Sin.
 In September 2022, the series was renewed for a second season.
 In October of the same year, the new season was teased under the title Pretty Little Liars: Summer School.

+In May 2025, it was announced that Pyles will be appearing in the Apple TV+ series Cape Fear.